 Shares of common stock held by persons attending the annual meeting but not voting, and shares represented by proxies that reflect abstentions as to a particular proposal, will be counted as present for purposes of determining the presence of a quorum.
-Abstentions are treated as shares present in person or by proxy and entitled to vote, so abstaining has the same effect as a negative vote for purposes of determining whether our stockholders have ratified the appointment of BDO USA, LLP as our independent registered public accounting firm, and whether our stockholders have approved the compensation of the named executive officers.
-However, because the election of directors and advisory vote on the frequency of the stockholder vote on executive compensation are determined by a plurality of votes cast, abstentions will not be counted in determining the outcome of such proposals.
+Abstentions are treated as shares present at the meeting or by proxy and entitled to vote, so abstaining has the same effect as a negative vote for purposes of determining whether our stockholders have ratified the appointment of BDO USA, LLP as our independent registered public accounting firm, and whether our stockholders have approved the compensation of the named executive officers and the amendment of our Amended and Restated Certificate of Incorporation to effect a reverse stock split of our common stock.
+However, because the election of directors is determined by a plurality of votes cast, abstentions will not be counted in determining the outcome of such proposal.

 Shares represented by proxies that reflect a "broker non-vote" will be counted for purposes of determining whether a quorum exists.
 A "broker non-vote" occurs when a nominee holding shares for a beneficial owner has not received instructions from the beneficial owner and does not have discretionary authority to vote the shares for certain non-routine matters.
-With regard to the election of directors, the advisory vote to approve the compensation of the named executive officers and the advisory vote regarding the frequency of the stockholder vote to approve the compensation of the named executive officers, broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
-However, ratification of the appointment of BDO USA, LLP is considered a routine matter on which a broker or other nominee has discretionary authority to vote.
-As a result, broker non-votes will be counted for purposes of this proposal.
+With regard to the election of directors and the advisory vote to approve the compensation of the named executive officers, broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote.
+However, ratification of the appointment of BDO USA, LLP and the approval of the amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split are considered routine matters on which a broker or other nominee has discretionary authority to vote, so no broker non-votes are expected on these proposals.
+However, if there are any broker non-votes for the ratification of appointment of BDO USA, LLP, such broker non-votes will have no effect on the result of the vote.
+Any broker non-votes on the proposal to approve the amendment of our Amended and Restated Certificate of Incorporation will have the same effect as a negative vote.